shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- User Profiles with editable about section.
+- Add User Profile component in names of Users in group Channel message lists
-- Styling for Notifications.
+- Add User Profile component in Direct Message "channel name" section.
 - Fix any Errors/Issues in Join Private/Public Channel functionality.
 - Cleanup guards in JS code for lack of avatar